-- to find a leak.
-Instead, use cardboard or paper.
-Escaping hydraulic fluid can be under sufficient pressure to penetrate skin and cause serious - If hydraulic fluid is injected into the skin, it must be promptly removed by a doctor familiar with this form of injury or gangrene may result. - Check that all hydraulic fluid connections are tight and all hydraulic hoses and lines are in good condition before applying pressure to the system.
+- When checking for leaks, do not use your hands to attempt to find a leak.
+Instead, use cardboard or paper. - Escaping hydraulic fluid can be under sufficient pressure to penetrate skin and cause serious injury. - If hydraulic fluid is injected into the skin, it must be promptly removed by a doctor familiar with this form of injury or gangrene may result. - Check that all hydraulic fluid connections are tight and all hydraulic hoses and lines are in good condition before applying pressure to the system.